Anty0/GoProAutoImmichUpload/README.md

 # Automatic GoPro Media Uploader for Immich

-Ever wondered why your feature-packed GoPro can't just connect to your own server and upload all the media automatically?
+Have you ever wondered why your feature-packed GoPro can't just connect to your own server and upload all the media automatically?
 Me too.
 Luckily, both GoPro and Immich have a convenient API.
 So I created this lil service to do just that.
 (Yee, I know there is the cloud subscription.)

 ## What does it do?